Thermal Modelling of Buildings

-- Repeating thermal bridges such as a timber or metal frame structure which penetrates the main insulation layer which result in additional heat loss in roofs, walls etc. These repeating thermal bridges are generally accounted for in U-value calculations
+This can include the timber or metal frame structure which penetrates the main insulation layer, which results in additional heat loss in roofs and walls.
+These repeating thermal bridges are generally accounted for in U-value calculations.

-- Non-repeating thermal bridges which cause heat loss at junctions between building elements such as wall to floor, wall to roof and around windows.
+These cause heat loss at junctions between building elements such as wall-to-floor, wall-to-roof, and around windows.

 There is a legal requirement in TGD Part L for building designers to identify and address potential thermal bridges:

-BET thermal modellers carry out accredited thermal bridge analysis to the latest regulations and standards using advanced finite element analysis software, whatever your requirements get in touch with us today.
+BET thermal modellers carry out accredited thermal bridge analysis to the latest regulations and standards using advanced finite element analysis software, whatever your requirements.

 BET provides cost-effective solutions specifically tailored to your needs and project requirements.
 Get in touch to learn how we can keep your next project compliant and on track.